tobiasstrebitzer/FireFile/README.md

 ## FEATURES

 * Remote saving css changes
+* firefile.at webservice integration (see www.firefile.at)

 ## Version History

+* 0.9.2 (28.12.2012)
+** Fixed bug that caused firefile not to register sites if the addon bar icon was not added ** Implemented FireFile Webservice feature

 * 0.9.1 (13.12.2012)
 ** Added compatibility for Firefox 17 (Firebug 1.11)